mikeal/centerless/README.md

 	 that which appears of to be divergent.

-Centerless is documented as a collection of pure cryptographic processes.
+Centerless is documented as a collection of pure cryptographic processes (algorithms).
 It's not written to/for a specific language, specification, software, hardware, etc.

-Cryptography accepts bytes, views them as numbers, and returns proof as numbers encoded to bytes.
+Processes secured by cryptography accept bytes, view them as numbers, and returns proof as numbers encoded to bytes.
 If you've got numbers and bytes you should be able to implemented centerless proofs along with the relevant data structure operations and transports in whatever system you require.

-This respository includes an implemention in plain JavaScript, suitable for browsers, Node.js, and any other JS environment.
+This respository includes implementions in plain JavaScript, suitable for browsers, Node.js, and any other JS environment.

 ## Centralized, De-Decentralized, and Centerless